ClusterM/fdskey/README.md

 ![Micro SD card socket](https://user-images.githubusercontent.com/4236181/232315553-8d20c2c3-7c77-4bec-bd75-0b12cd5d0591.png)

-It's very popular push-push socket, you can find it on [aliexpress.com](aliexpdress.com).
+It's a very popular push-push socket, you can find it on [aliexpress.com](aliexpdress.com).
 Also, you can search for **112J-TDAR-R01** model but there are many compatible models with other names.
-You can always edit PCB for other socket model.
+You can always edit the PCB for another socket model.

 5. **LD1117S33 stabilizer**